-Force (grading) Objective Detail Outcome Northumbria Police (Good) To use advertising to reach target recruitment audience The Force wants to increase the representation of under- represented groups in its workforce.
-It created a series of adverts for television, specifically aimed at people from ethnic minority backgrounds.
+Force (grading) Objective Detail Outcome Northumbria Police (Good) To use advertising to reach target recruitment audience for television, specifically aimed at people from ethnic minority backgrounds.
 It then used a satellite TV company to broadcast these adverts into homes where it knew they would reach the target audience.
 In a similar way, the Force used audio adverts on a music streaming service to target people based on musical genre The Force reports that these were successful in increasing applications by people from a minority ethnic background.
-Nottinghamshire Police (Adequate) To progress in creating a workforce that better represents its communities Nottinghamshire Police.
+Nottinghamshire Police (Adequate) To progress in creating a workforce that better represents its communities encourages potential candidates from these to join Nottinghamshire Police.
 In August 2021 the Force introduced a 'widening access' course to encourage BAME candidates to apply for officer and staff positions.
 The bespoke two-week course focused on making policing more accessible for people from different communities.
 It included familiarisation visits, coaching and advice and aimed to address any concerns people had before the application process.
 There has been a rise in the number of BAME police officers the Force recruits.
 Of all new police officer joiners in the year ending 31 March 2021, 19% were from a BAME background, compared with 9% in the previous year (ending 31 March 2020).
 This was the highest proportion of BAME police officer new starters within Forces in England and Wales for the year ending 31 March 2021.
-South Yorkshire Police (Good) To increase the diversity of the workforce As at 31 March 2022, 48% of the workforce across all ranks and roles was female.
-The Force has been working towards improving its wider workforce representation.
+South Yorkshire Police (Good) To increase the diversity of the workforce its wider workforce representation.
 It holds sessions with members of the community, encouraging them to apply.
-The force it has adapted its approach and now sends invites that include a 'plus one' so that a family member can also go to the sessions.
-It provides leaflets in different languages for people to take home to their parents who may not speak or read English.
-Assistance is given where people do not have access to a computer to complete the application process.
-The Force offers online talks with officers and staff from different backgrounds, whom people can ask about their experience of working in the Force.
-It runs workshops that help people understand each stage of the application process and provides online interview practice and support for the fitness test so that The Force is encouraging applicants for Police staff roles through a jobs club at local community centres and advertises a 'job of the week' through a wide network of contacts.
+The force it has adapted its approach and now sends invites that include a 'plus The Force is encouraging applicants for Police staff roles through a jobs club at local community centres and advertises a 'job of the week' through a wide network of contacts.
 This has resulted in an increase in the number of people who better represent the local community applying for jobs in the Force.
-South Yorkshire Police (Good) To raise awareness of well-being and where to find help newborn babies, and how members of the South Yorkshire Police The magazine originated from an idea that an operational officer put into the Force's 'innovation station'.
+South Yorkshire Police (Good) To raise awareness of well-being and where to find help The force has launched a wellbeing magazine.
+Topics include personal stories, Q and As, cooking and recipes, celebrating newborn babies, and how members of the South Yorkshire Police The magazine originated from an idea that an operational officer put into the Force's 'innovation station'.
 It won support from senior leaders and continues to be authored and published by the same officer.